 - you need to travel with your legs fully extended or the backrest reclined and there is not enough space on the vehicle to allow for this

-You must make sure that your wheelchair is in a safe condition to travel or the bus or coach company may not let you travel in case you hurt yourself or other passengers.
+You must make sure that your wheelchair is in a safe condition to travel or the bus or coach company might not let you travel in case you hurt yourself or other passengers.

 The bus company has the right to refuse to let you travel if they believe that your wheelchair is not in a safe condition.

-What if there is a pushchair or pram in the wheelchair space
+If there's a pushchair or pram in the wheelchair space

 Wheelchair users should be given priority over pushchair users.
-If there is a pushchair in the wheelchair space, when you try to board the bus, the driver should ask the pushchair user to move.
+If there's a pushchair in the wheelchair space, when you try to board the bus, the driver should ask the pushchair user to move.
 However if the pushchair user refuses to move the driver can not force them to do so.

-Getting on and off the bus
+Asking for help getting on and off the bus

 - a portable ramp

-- vehicle lowering systems
+- vehicle lowering systems.

-Other useful information from other agencies
+Useful information from other agencies